 For an alternative G major open chord you can bring in the 4th finger.
 Move the 3rd finger up to the B string 3rd fret and place the 4th finger on the high E string 3rd fret.

 The F chord is perhaps the most difficult of the open guitar chords in this list.

-You need to bar both the B and high E strings with your first finger and you also need to make sure you miss both the Low E and A strings as you strum.
+You need to bar both the B and high E strings with your first finger.
+You also need to make sure you miss both the Low E and A strings as you strum.

-Although if you play the A string it won?t matter too much as there is an A note in the chord so it will still sound fine.
-However it won?t sound right if you play the Low E string.
+Although if you play the A string it won’t matter too much.
+There is an A note in the chord so it will still sound fine.
+However it won’t sound right if you play the Low E string.